 The city of Sonoma, with a population of 10,865 is located approximately 20 miles east of Santa Rosa via Highway 12.

 Sonoma County Transit provides local service in Sonoma and Sonoma Valley via Route 32.
-Route 32 operates on weekdays between the hours of 7:45am and 4:51pm and on Saturday between 9:00am and 2:40pm.
+Route 32, the Sonoma Shuttle, operates on weekdays between the hours of 7:30am and 4:16pm and on Saturday between 9:00am and 2:40pm.
 Route 32 has a north and south segment extending to Agua Caliente Road/Highway 12 to the north and the community of Temelec to the south.
-All Route 32 trips serve the Plaza in downtown Sonoma.
+All Sonoma Shuttle trips serve the Plaza in downtown Sonoma.

 In addition to local service, Sonoma County Transit’s Route 30 provides intercity service that connects Sonoma/Sonoma Valley with Oakmont and downtown Santa Rosa where transfers to other Sonoma County Transit Routes, local Santa Rosa CityBus services and regional services provided by Golden Gate Transit can be made.
 Route 30 operates daily.